 Geopolitics within China

-The 30th anniversary of the political changes to the Hong Kong-Guangdong and Sichuan-Chongqing regions are, arguably, deeply relevant to this issue.
+The twentieth anniversary of the political changes to the Hong Kong-Guangdong and Sichuan-Chongqing regions are, arguably, deeply relevant to this issue.

 First, the two men Xi is expected to highlight as long-term successors of himself and of Premier Li Keqiang currently lead those regions.
-Chen Min’er is the party chief of Chongqing, Hu Chunhua of Guangdong.
+Chen Min’er is the party chief of Chongqing, Hu Chunhua is the party chief of Guangdong.
 Both will have an incentive to keep their regions pliant, in order to realize this rise to the top.

 Third, Guangdong and Sichuan are by far the largest of China’s “peripheral” provinces (see graph); provinces outside of the part of China that, roughly speaking, lies between or near Beijing and Shanghai.
 Few recent Chinese leaders have been born in peripheral provinces; the new Standing Committee that Xi is expected to pick will not have anyone born in a peripheral province.
-Neither was anyone on the current Standing Committee* born in one.
-Nobody from Guangdong or Sichuan holds any of the 43 positions within the Communist Party’s Politburo, Secretariat, or Central Military Commission.
+Neither was anyone on the current Standing Committee* born in a peripheral province.
+Indeed, nobody born in Guangdong or Sichuan holds any of the 43 positions within the Communist Party’s Politburo, Secretariat, or Central Military Commission.